Steven Lustica

-Steven Lustica (Luštica; born 12 April 1991) is an Australian soccer player who plays for Western United.
+Steven Lustica (Luštica; born 12 April 1991) is an Australian soccer player who plays as a central midfielder.

-He is of Croat heritage, his relative Slavko Luštica was a footballer at Hajduk Split.

 Club career

 Gold Coast

 On 24 April 2009, it was confirmed that Lustica had been signed by Gold Coast United, after impressing United's assistant coach, Paul Okon, during his tenure as under-18s coach at the Australian Olympic Youth Festival.

 On 19 September 2009, he made his senior debut for Gold Coast, coming off the bench in the 88th minute against Central Coast Mariners.

 Hajduk Split

 On 8 June 2011, it was announced that Lustica signed a four-year contract with Croatian giant Hajduk Split.
 He made his debut against F.C.
 Barcelona on 23 July 2011.
 He made his Prva HNL debut on 13 August 2011 against NK Istra in a 3–0 away win with Lustica getting an assist.
 On 5 June 2011, Lustica scored his first goal for HNK Hajduk Split in a man of the match performance against NK Varazdin also getting an assist in the game.